Marriage Licenses & Copy Requests

 In the interest of public health, the Mahoning County Probate Court has modified its issuance of marriage licenses procedure.
 All marriage license appointments will be held via video conference until further order (click for more info/JE).

 HOW TO APPLY FOR A MARRIAGE LICENSE

 The probate court in each of Ohio's 88 counties is the only agency authorized to issue a marriage license.
+It is strongly recommended that all appointments be scheduled at least once (1) month prior to the ceremony date.
 An application for a marriage license must be made by the parties before the Probate Court of the county in which either resides.
 If neither party is a resident of Ohio, the application must be made in the county where the marriage will be performed.
 The fee established for a marriage license in Mahoning County is $43.00 and must be paid in cash or credit card (service fee assessed for card transactions).

 STEP 1.
 MARRIAGE LICENSE APPLICATION REQUIREMENTS

 The Mahoning County Probate Court will only issue marriage licenses by appointment only.
 In addition, all appointments for a marriage license will be conducted by video conference.
 You can utilize your computer, laptop, tablet or cell phone provided it has a camera.
 If you don’t have access to a device with internet access for a video conference, please inform the Court and alternative arrangements will be made.

 Prior to scheduling a video conference for your marriage license, you must provide the Court with your wedding date and your officiant’s name as well as the required documents listed below.

 REQUIRED DOCUMENTATION TO APPLY

 - A certified copy of birth certificate for both Applicants;

 - Proof of social security number i.e. Social Security Card or W2 form for both Applicants;